sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

 # function to get the K-Nearest Neighbors (k) in a set of arrays
 # (training_set) to one specific array (test_sample) by
 #     1) findining the Euclidean distance between each sample in
-#		 the training_set and the test_sample and putting them
+#		 the training_set and the test_sample and putting
-#        in a list called distances along with the index of
+#        them in a list called distances along with the
-#		 corresponding row in the training_set
+#		 index of the corresponding row in the training_set
 #     2) sort the list based on the distances (shortest to longest)
 #     3) get the first k values from the distances list and return
 #        them in a list of tuples called neighbors